comp426-2023-spring/a02/README.md

 So, in a directory other than the working directory for this assignment, clone the `galo.sh` repo.

 You must have `curl` and `jq` installed.
 Links to downloads are listed in the `galo.sh` repo README.
 They are available as package in most LInux distributions.
 MacOS users will have to download and install `jq`, but `curl` should already be installed.

+Run it with different options to see how it responds and then use that information to model how your command line package responds.
+There are slight differences specified below.
+You do not need verbose output, for example.

 ## Assessment